0ptera/Loader-Redux-BobLogistics/README.md

 # Loader-Redux-BobLogistics
-Mod showcase on how to add Loaders for any logistics mod to Loader Redux.
+Adds Loaders for Bob's Logistics using LoaderRedux API.